netenglabs/suzieq/docs/2020-priority.md

 it more useful to you, please let us know.
 The best way is to [file an issue](https://github.com/netenglabs/suzieq/issues/new/choose).

-We are trying to provide a mix of adding new collection, new analysis, and making Suzieq a better platform to build on.
+We are trying to provide a mix of adding new collection, new analysis, and making SuzieQ a better platform to build on.

 ## Areas of Development

-There are six major areas that Suzieq development can be broken down into.
+There are six major areas that SuzieQ development can be broken down into.

 1. Platforms (new NOS)
 1. Features